AnggaR96s/Reforestation/README.md

-## Where do bees go to the bathroom?
-The BP station.
+## My friend said to me: "What rhymes with orange" I said: "no it doesn't"